grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "We're going down awfully fast Captain, if we open main ballast we're going to hit the bottom and split apart."

-"Fucking damn it kid!
+"Fucking hell kid!
 I'm the fucking Captain."
 She reached over Owen to the ballast tank control panel and flipped open the main ballast valves herself.
 They could hear a rush of air escaping above them as water flooded into the main ballast tanks from below.

 It was a sound they heard all the time, but at this depth it reminded Owen how unique a sound it was to a submarine --- on any other ship it was the sound of death.
 He was not convinced that in this particular case it would not also be the sound of the _Prospect's_ death --- at the hands of a captain who had snapped under the strain of days without sleep on a constant edge of terror.